-Our society has shaped our frame of thought about disabilities in a way that the very utterance of that word paints images of wheelchairs, crutches, and physical ailments, and leads our hearts down a path of sorrow and despair.
-How can we focus on one’s abilities when our minds and hearts are bombarded by images and emotions to the contrary?
+Our society has shaped our frame of thought about disabilities in a way that the very utterance of that word paints images of wheelchairs, crutches, and physical ailments and leads our hearts down a path of sorrow and despair.
+How can we focus on one’s abilities when images and emotions bombard our minds and hearts to the contrary?

 How do You Define “ABILITIES?”

 If everyone were to adhere to a strict abidance to our generic definition of abilities, Jon Nash (The subject of “A Beautiful Mind.”) would have been quickly placed in confinement based on his ‘disabilities.’
 Instead, he enjoyed the free reign of midnight blackboard scribbles at Princeton University.
 Nash’s psycho-social challenges were no doubt worrisome to all those around him and those who loved him the most.
 But many chose to focus on his abilities and love him through his disabilities (if you will).
 Thanks to those people, we have the gift of the Nash Equilibrium that impacts our lives today through the Stock Exchange.